cmhello/wpkj-alipay-gateway-for-fluentcart/readme.txt

 Adds Face-to-Face QR payment and fixes encoding issues.
 Recommended for merchants in China.

 = 1.0.0 =
-Initial release of WPKJ Alipay Gateway for FluentCart.
+Initial release of WPKJ Payment Gateway for FluentCart with Alipay.

 == Support and Documentation ==